LeetLLM

 Output

 Predicting every vocabulary item for every pair is costly.
 Negative sampling trains the observed pair as positive and a small set of sampled unobserved pairs as negative.
-The following objective is a small, inspectable version of that idea.
+This objective is a small, inspectable version of that idea.

 05-compare-negative-sampling-loss.py